Clive Sarstedt

 Clive Robin Sarstedt (21 January 1944 – 22 January 2022), who also recorded as Clive Sands, Wes Sands, and Robin Sarstedt, was a British pop singer and instrumentalist active from the late 1950s.
-He was best known for his UK hit "My Resistance Is Low", a version of a song written and originally recorded by Hoagy Carmichael.
+He was best known for his 1976 UK hit "My Resistance Is Low", a version of a song written and originally recorded by Hoagy Carmichael.
 He was the younger brother of singers Eden Kane and Peter Sarstedt.

 Early life

-Sarstedt was born in Ajmer, Ajmer-Merwara Province, British India, now in Rajasthan, to parents who were British civil servants in what was then the British Raj in modern India.
-He was the youngest brother of Peter Sarstedt and Richard Sarstedt (billed as "Eden Kane") and recorded and played guitar on Sarstedt Brothers recordings.